Chris1320/ConfigHandler-python/README.md

 ```

 A key can be any string, but must not start with a `#`, include a `=`, or include a `\n`.
-A value can be any string, integer, or float.
+A value can be any string, integer, float, or boolean.

 ### Advanced Mode